 Augmented Reality & Virtual Reality in Healthcare

 The rapidly evolving virtual and augmented reality solutions have significantly changed healthcare technologies.
-Advances which were unthinkable a decade are now implemented.
+Advances that were unthinkable for a decade are now implemented.
 From training new students to planning procedures, the field of AR and VR in healthcare offers a wide range of possibilities.
 Data can be accumulated to assist therapists in crafting unique custom care plans.
 They have complete access to activities that are not available in the current environment and let patients improve overall health and emotional wellbeing.

 Data Science and Predictive Analytics

 When you treat a patient with a chronic disease, there is a great deal of data generated.
 Turning this information into actionable data can be a challenge.
 Big data analytics can come to the rescue in such a case, providing deeper insights to healthcare practitioners.
 Data can be obtained from different sources from the nearby environment, allowing doctors to identify and address problems.
-Healthcare organizations depend on the expertise of the analytics to decipher the data collected from various sources and monitor the efficiency of processes to help understand how patients respond to the program.
+Healthcare organizations depend on the expertise of analytics to decipher the data collected from various sources and monitor the efficiency of processes to help understand how patients respond to the program.
 The overall health of the population will significantly improve over time, and the general costs will reduce.